binnisays/binnisays.github.io/_posts/2019-08-01-RIPSiddhartha.md

 ---
 layout: post
-title:  "Who was VG Siddhartha?
-Life Of The King Of Coffee"
+title:   Who was VG Siddhartha?
+Life Of The King Of Coffee
 author: Bipin
 categories: national